ProFireDev/blog/README.md

 # blog
-See the instructions on how to get tarted [here](https://github.com/ProFireDev/blog/blob/main/pfd-blog/README.md "here")
+See the instructions on how to get started [here](https://github.com/ProFireDev/blog/blob/main/pfd-blog/README.md "here")